10daviesb/Blackjack/README.md

 # 🃏 Blackjack Game

+A Python-based Blackjack game with a graphical user interface (GUI) built using `tkinter`.
+The game includes features like betting, splitting hands, insurance, and animations for card movements.

 ## 🎮 Overview
 This project is an interactive GUI Blackjack game.
 The game allows users to play against a dealer, with a focus on an engaging user interface and smooth animations for drawing cards.